Central Oklahoma Bronchos: Softball

-The Bronchos most recently won the MIAA regular season and tournament championship in 2017.
+The Bronchos most recently won the MIAA regular season and tournament championship in 2023.
 In 2012, they played for the NCAA softball championship in the Women's College World Series, losing to the UC San Diego Tritons in the semifinals.
 The Bronchos advanced to the finals of the 2013 Women's College World Series this time defeating the Kutztown Golden Bears to win their first national championship.

 The current head coach is Cody White; the 2017 season was his fourth as the Bronchos' coach.
 He was previously the Bronchos' assistant coach, and a softball and baseball assistant at Edmond Memorial High School.
 He played baseball for Southern Nazarene University.
-Entering the 2017 season, White has a record of 102–57.

-The Bronchos softball team plays its home games at the Broncho Softball field which has recently been renovated.
+The Bronchos softball team plays its home games at the Gerry Pinkston Stadium, which has recently been renovated.

 Men's golf

-The Central Oklahoma men's golf program is currently led by Josh Fosdick.
+The Central Oklahoma men's golf program is currently led by Derrick Thompson.
 The Bronchos have had two golfers win the individual national championship, Dax Johnston in 1996, and Josh Creel in 2011.
 The Bronchos have finished as high as third in the national tournament.